VCTLabs/vct-enclustra-bsp-platform/README.rst

 =========================

-The upstream Yocto build metadata mimics the (original) Altera/Intel ``socfpg`` layers, but since it is a Brand New first release, it uses the ``mickledore`` branches and a KAS_ build configuration.
+The upstream Yocto build metadata mimics the (original) Altera/Intel ``socfpga`` layers, but since it is a Brand New first release, it uses the ``mickledore`` branches and a KAS_ build configuration.

 .. _KAS: https://kas.readthedocs.io/en/latest/command-line.html